whoisdsmith/VAULTSIDIAN/home-mthrfckr/Terminal/Learning-The-Shell/Learning-The-Shell-Lesson-8-Expansion.md

+# Learning-The-Shell-Lesson-8-Expansion

 Each time we type a command line and press the enter key, bash performs several processes upon the text before it carries out our command.
 We have seen a couple of cases of how a simple character sequence, for example “\*”, can have a lot of meaning to the shell.
-The process that makes this happen is called _expansion_.
+The process that makes this happen is called *expansion*.
 With expansion, we type something and it is expanded into something else before the shell acts upon it.
 To demonstrate what we mean by this, let's take a look at the `[echo](http://linuxcommand.org/lc3_man_pages/echoh.html)` command. `echo` is a shell builtin that performs a very simple task.
 It prints out its text arguments on standard output:

 \[me@linuxbox me\]$ `echo this is a test` this is a test